LizardByte/Themerr-plex/docs/source/about/troubleshooting.rst

 By default, YouTube-DL will perform queries to YouTube anonymously.
 As a result, YouTube may rate limit the requests, or sometimes simply block the content (e.g. for age-restricted content, but not only).

-Adding your YouTube credentials (e-mail and password) in Themerr's preference may fix the problem.
-Hoewever, YouTube also sometimes changes the way its login page works, preventing YouTube-DL from using those credentials.

 A workaround is to login in a web browser, and then export your YouTube cookies with a tool such as `Get cookies.txt locally <https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc>`__.
 Note that Themerr currently only supports Chromium's JSON export format.
 In the exporter you use, if prompted, you need to